pinselimo/BackAtDaylight/README.md

 Especially during winter I find myself often calculating how much I need to stress about getting home at daylight.
 With this data field it's easy to keep track of just how much in a hurry I need to be.

+## Download

+This data field can be downloaded for free from the [ConnectIQ-Store](https://apps.garmin.com/en-US/apps/f24f5537-c034-4d5e-a84a-c5a9ce1e899f).

 ## Prerequisites

 In order to function the device needs to have a course set, such that it knows how far it is to your destination.